RE70-DECEMBER/RoJaker/README.md

 python3 rojaker.py

---Note
+--Note--

-*you will be prompted to install the requirments you need when you start the script, I made it where if you don't have the requirments it'll install them for you when you run the rojaker.py script, so you won't have a requirments.txt anymore because that's inconvenient to a unexpericed user using the command-line, so basically no need to do (pip3 install -r requirements.txt) on this script, requirments.txt ain't there anyways
+* you will be prompted to install the requirments you need when you start the script, I made it where if you don't have the requirments it'll install them for you when you run the rojaker.py script, so you won't have a requirments.txt anymore because that's inconvenient to a unexpericed user using the command-line, so basically no need to do (pip3 install -r requirements.txt) on this script, requirments.txt ain't there anyways